Learning Path 6 - Lab 1 - Exercise 1 - Create queries for Microsoft Sentinel using Kusto Query Language (KQL)

 -

 A function is a log query that can be used in other log queries with the saved name as a command.
 To create a function, after running your query, select the Save button and then select Save As function from the drop-down.
-Enter the name your want (for example: PrivLogins) in the Function name box and enter a Legacy category (for example: General) and select Save.
-The function will be available in KQL by using the function’s alias:
+Enter the name you want (for example: PrivLogins) in the Function name box and enter a Legacy category (for example: General) and select Save.
+The function is available in KQL by using the function’s alias:

 PrivLogins